jasonwadsworth/AWS-CrossAccount-CrossRegion-Pipeline/Readme.md

 ## Helper Macros

-In order to make building your pipelines a little easier I've included a macro function that will take care of duplicating stages as well as taking care of the artificts stores.
-To use the macro you'll need to create a stack using `CrossAccountHelperMacros.yaml` in the account and region of the pipelines (the primary region).
+In order to make building your pipelines a little easier I've included a couple of macro functions that will take care of duplicating stages as well as taking care of the artificts stores.
+To use the macros you'll need to create a stack using `CrossAccountHelperMacros.yaml` in the account and region of the pipelines (the primary region).

+### PipelineHelper Macro

-To use the macro you add the following to your pipeline resource (see `ExampleProjectPipelineSimple.yaml` for an example):
+To use this macro you add the following to your pipeline resource (see `ExampleProjectPipelineSimple.yaml` for an example):

 ```
     Fn::Transform: